bruceravel/demeter/documentation/Athena/hephaestus.rst

 to select the different tools.
 Clicking on one of the icons enables that tool.

 At the bottom of the :demeter:`hephaestus` window is a status bar which :demeter:`hephaestus` uses to convey information during the course of operation.
 Along with information about the most recently completed calculation, the status bar shows topical information.
 As the mouse passes over an element in the periodic table, the element name, symbol, and Z number are displayed.
 In the Absorption tool, clicking on an edge or line energy will display that energy in wavelength units in the status bar.
 In the Standards tool, some information about the plotted data is displayed in the status bar.

-The :quoted:`Hephaestus` menu in the menu bar provides another way of navigating between the tools.
-The mouse can be used, as can the keyboard. :kbd:`Alt`-:kbd:`e` and :kbd:`Alt`-:kbd:`h` post the :quoted:`Hephaestus` and :quoted:`Help` menus. :kbd:`Control`-:kbd:`1` through :kbd:`Control`-:kbd:`9` change the display the various tools. :kbd:`Control`-:kbd:`m` displays the document in a web browser, while :kbd:`Control`-:kbd:`c` changes the display to the configuration tool.
+The :guilabel:`Hephaestus` menu in the menu bar provides another way of navigating between the tools.
+The mouse can be used, as can the keyboard. :kbd:`Alt`-:kbd:`e`, :kbd:`Alt`-:kbd:`p` and :kbd:`Alt`-:kbd:`h` post the :guilabel:`Hephaestus`, :guilabel:`Plot`, or :guilabel:`Help` menus. :kbd:`Control`-:kbd:`1` through :kbd:`Control`-:kbd:`9` change the display the various tools. :kbd:`Control`-:kbd:`m` displays the document in a web browser, while :kbd:`Control`-:kbd:`c` changes the display to the configuration tool.